YosysHQ/yosys/docs/source/getting_started/example_synth.rst

    ``rdata`` output after :yoscrypt:`flatten;;`

+.. role:: yoterm(code)
+   :language: doscon

-We can now see both :ref:`rdata_proc` and :ref:`addr_gen_proc` together.
-Note that in the :ref:`flat_clean` we see above has two separate calls: one to :cmd:ref:`flatten` and one to :cmd:ref:`clean`.
-In an interactive terminal the output of both commands will be combined into the single `yosys> flatten;;` output.
+The pieces have moved around a bit, but we can see :ref:`addr_gen_proc` from earlier has replaced the ``fifo_reader`` block in :ref:`rdata_proc`.
+We can also see that the ``addr`` output has been renamed to ``fifo_reader.addr`` and merged with the ``raddr`` wire feeding into the ``$memrd`` cell.
+This wire merging happened during the call to :cmd:ref:`clean` which we can see in the :ref:`flat_clean`.
+Note that in an interactive terminal the outputs of :cmd:ref:`flatten` and :cmd:ref:`clean` will be combined into a single :yoterm:`yosys> flatten;;` output.

-Depending on the target architecture, we might also see commands such as :cmd:ref:`tribuf` with the ``-logic`` option and :cmd:ref:`deminout`.
+Depending on the target architecture, this stage of synthesis might also see commands such as :cmd:ref:`tribuf` with the ``-logic`` option and :cmd:ref:`deminout`.
 These remove tristate and inout constructs respectively, replacing them with logic suitable for mapping to an FPGA.
+Since we do not have any such constructs in our example running these commands does not change our design.

 The coarse-grain representation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~